German-Cobian/E-Commerce-Rails/README.md

  ![Category](app/assets/images/demo/category.jpeg?raw=true "Category")

-  - The User can select a specific Product to browse, he/she is then taken to a page where the larger and multiple images of the Product are displayed, a description, the sizes in which it is offered, and the price.
+  - The User can select a specific Product to browse, he/she is then taken to a page where larger  images of the Product are displayed (one or many of them), a description, the sizes in which the Product is offered, and the price.
 If the User has decided to purchase the Product, he/she can select the specific size, and then add the item to the cart.

   ![Product](app/assets/images/demo/product.jpeg?raw=true "Product")

-  - After the user has picked the first item to ad to the cart, they proceed immediately to the cart, or they can continue browsing other products in the present category or other categories, and, when satisfied, proceed to view the sum of items on their cart.

-  - At the cart, the user can see the items he/she has chose to buy, their price per unit, the quantity of each, the size of each, the total for the entirety of the order.
+  - After the User has picked the first item to ad to the cart, they can proceed immediately to the cart, or they can continue browsing other products in the present category or other categories, and, when satisfied, proceed to view the sum of items on their cart.
+At the cart, the user can see the items he/she has chosen to buy, their price per unit, the quantity of each, the size of each, and the total for the entirety of the order.
 The User is given the choice to remove individual items from the cart, to clear the cart in it's entirety, or to checkout.

   ![Cart](app/assets/images/demo/cart.jpeg?raw=true "Cart")

-  - When the user clicks "checkout" they are taken to the Stripe checkout page where they fill in all their information for payment and delivery purposes.
-They can then click on "Buy".
-If the operation is successful, they are notified that their puerchse was completed.
+  - When the user clicks "checkout" they are taken to the Stripe checkout page where they fill-in all their information for payment and delivery purposes.
+They can then click on "Pay".
+If the operation is successful, they are notified that their purchase was completed.

   ![Checkout](app/assets/images/demo/checkout.jpeg?raw=true "Checkout")